Towards the Giant Radio Array for Neutrino Detection (GRAND): the GRANDProto300 and GRAND@Auger prototypes: The GRAND detection unit

-Figure \ref{fig:effecLength} shows the simulated response of the GRAND {\sc HorizonAntenna} to an incoming radio signal, expressed in the form of the magnitude of the vector effective length (VEL), $\mathbf{L}_{\rm eff}$.
-The VEL is the transfer function between the incoming electric field, $\mathbf{E}$, and the open-circuit voltage at the antenna terminals, $\mathbf{V}_{\rm oc}$, {\it i.e.}, $\mathbf{V}_{\rm oc} = \mathbf{L}_{\rm eff} \cdot \mathbf{E}$.
-The larger the magnitude of the VEL, the higher the voltage generated by the antenna for a given incident electric field, provided that the electric field polarization and the VEL are aligned; see, {\it e.g.}, Eq.~(1) in Ref.~\cite{GRAND:2024atu}.
+Figure \ref{fig:ant_prop}, top, shows the simulated response of the GRAND Horizon Antenna to an incoming radio-frequency signal, expressed in the form of the magnitude of the Vector Effective Length (VEL), $\mathbf{L}_{\rm eff}$.
+The VEL is the transfer function between the incoming electric field, $\mathbf{E}$, and the open-circuit voltage at the antenna terminals, $V_{\rm oc}$, {\it i.e.},

+The larger the magnitude of the VEL, the higher the voltage generated by the antenna for a given incident electric field, provided that the electric field polarization and the VEL are aligned.

-For the {\sc HorizonAntenna}, the VEL was simulated using the Ansys HFSS (high-frequency structure simulator) program, with a setup that included the complete mechanical structure of the DU.
-The resulting VEL is an elaborate function of frequency, zenith, and azimuth angle that fully characterizes the response of the antenna to an arbitrary incoming plane-wave signal; see Fig.~5 in Ref.~\cite{GRAND:2024atu}.
-This is an essential ingredient to produce simulated measurements and interpret real ones.
-For the {\sc HorizonAntenna}, Fig.~\ref{fig:effecLength} shows that the North-South and East-West arms have similar VELs, since the dipoles are of equal size, while the vertical arm has a markedly different VEL, likely due to the different size of the monopole, its different orientation, and the reflection of radio waves off the ground.
-Given the complexity of the VEL of the {\sc HorizonAntenna}, its validation in the field remains to be completed; a calibration campaign is planned to verify our simulations.
+For the Horizon Antenna, the VEL was simulated using the Ansys HFSS (High-Frequency Structure Simulator) program, with a setup that included the complete mechanical structure of the DU.
+The resulting VEL is an elaborate function of frequency, zenith, and azimuth angle that fully characterizes the antenna response to an arbitrary incoming plane-wave signal.
+This is essential for producing simulated measurements and interpreting real ones.
+For the Horizon Antenna, Fig.~\ref{fig:ant_prop}, top, shows that the North-South and East-West arms have comparable VELs, expected given the dipoles are of equal size.
+The vertical arm differs likely due to the different size of the monopole, its different orientation, and the reflection of radio-frequency waves off the ground.

+Given the complexity of the VEL of the Horizon Antenna, its validation in the field remains to be completed.
+A calibration campaign is planned to verify our simulations.
+It will be performed by sending radio-frequency waves of frequencies between 50-200 MHz, with a spacing of 1 MHz, to the GRAND Horizon Antennas.
+The emitting antenna will have a known location and will be movable (by truck or drone).
+In this way, we will have the antenna response dependency on frequency, azimuth, and zenith angles fully characterized.
+A comparison with the Galactic noise measurement will confirm the absolute value of the calibration up to ~10\%.
+This will be an improvement over a simulation-only estimate of about a factor of three.